MsW000/MsW000/README.md

 🔗 https://github.com/MsW000/mmap_pject

-### If u tired delete message use your hands.
+### If u tired delete message in telegram use your hands.
 Thi's script for u
 🔗 https://github.com/MsW000/delTgChat
 ---